By Lambert Strether of Corrente.

 Commodities: “Global oil markets could get significantly tighter soon.
 The U.S. is taking an effective “zero tolerance” line on future Iranian oil exports, saying all countries must cut off oil trade with the country by Nov.
 4 or risk sanctions.
 The WSJ’s Ian Talley reports that’s a tougher timeline than many crude buyers had expected and already has players in crude supply chains, from banks to refiners, moving to shut off dealings.
 That could reverberate across world tanker fleets that have been recovering somewhat this year after coping with excess capacity” [Wall Street Journal].

 Shipping: “The emerging role for drones in the supply chain” [Logistics Management].
 “The emerging use case – the one gaining traction at least for PINC [a provider of yard management systems]– is not necessarily the application that drone enthusiasts first envisioned.
 While there are companies using or piloting the use of drones to track their trailers in a yard, inventory of new automobiles in a storage location or high value assets in remote sites, there are impediments to broad based adoption of drone technology in the yard.
-‘The impediment is ,’ [Matt Yearling, CEO of PINC] says.
+‘The impediment is the regulatory concern around air space,’ [Matt Yearling, CEO of PINC] says.
 A second impediment is that the solution still requires not just the technology, but a certified pilot to oversee the drone.
 So, where is the action today?
 For PINC, ‘the traction that we’re seeing is using our drones inside the four walls of the warehouse for inventory control,’ Yearling says.” • Five (5) years after Jeff Bezos gave his “Octocopter” interview…